kevinvandenbreemen/ttsScripts/README.md

 2. Rename and move the output file to directory from which user called the script

 # Background
-I wrote this dockerized version after I discovered that Festival seemed to crash a lot on newer versions of Ubuntu.
+I wrote this dockerized version after I discovered that Festival (the text2wave command in particular) seemed to crash a lot on newer versions of Ubuntu.